DustinZoom/vichack-goes-brrr/README.md

 ## node.js
 This node folder contains APIs generated for Flutterflow to use.
 However flutterflow didn't fully worked.
+Since it is not needed anymore.
+I didnt update this folder for a while, so it is most likely outdated(like the ABI doesn't match, the address doesn't match etc.)
 ![api calls](https://github.com/user-attachments/assets/ef5bc2ba-a626-4c48-a977-8e4af4a81154)

 ## flutterflow